New US, China tariffs set to take effect, no compromise in sight

 Economists warn that a protracted dispute will eventually stunt growth not just in the U.S. and China but across the broader global economy.
 Worries about the confrontation have already rattled financial markets.

-The trade tensions have also cast a pall over relations between Beijing and Washington, with the two sides already butting heads on a growing list of issues.
+The trade tensions have also cast a pall over broader relations between Beijing and Washington, with the two sides butting heads on a growing number of issues.

 China summoned the U.S. ambassador in Beijing and postponed joint military talks in protest against a U.S. decision to sanction a Chinese military agency and its director for buying Russian fighter jets and a surface-to-air missile system.